falcosecurity/falco-website/content/en/docs/setup/tarball.md

 ---
-title: Install from a Tarball (.tar.gz)
+title: Install on a host (tarball)
-description: Learn how installing Falco from a .tar.gz archive on your host
+description: Learn how to set up Falco using the .tar.gz archive on your host
-weight: 30
+weight: 40
 ---

-There are 2 main ways to install the Falco binary on your host:
+There are two main methods to install Falco on your host using the [released Falco packages](/docs/download):

-1. Falco packages (`.deb`, `.rpm`)
-2. Falco binary (`.tar.gz`)

-These packages include the default [configuration](https://github.com/falcosecurity/falco/blob/master/falco.yaml) and Falco [rules](https://github.com/falcosecurity/rules) files.

-Since Falco 0.38.0, a new config key, `config_files`, allows the user to load additional configuration files to override main config entries; it allows user to keep local customization between Falco upgrades.
-Its default value points to a new folder, `/etc/falco/config.d/` that gets installed by Falco and will be processed to look for local configuration files.

-The installation of the kernel driver varies depending on the type of driver and your setup.
-The sections below outline the available options, building upon the information provided in the previous [Download](/docs/install-operate/download/) guide.

-{{% pageinfo color="warning" %}}

-On January 18th, 2023 the GPG key used to sign Falco packages has been rotated.
-Check out [the related blog post](/blog/falco-packages-gpg-key-rotated/) and make sure you're using the most up-to-date key available at [falco.org/repo/falcosecurity-packages.asc](https://falco.org/repo/falcosecurity-packages.asc), and that you read the [section below about package signing](/docs/install-operate/installation#package-signing).

-{{% /pageinfo %}}
+1. **RPM or DEB package (include Systemd setup):** This method is detailed on this page.
+2. **Tarball archive:** For instructions, refer to the [Install on a host (tarball)](/docs/setup/tarbal) page.

 ## Install